A version of this story was originally published on Sept. 13, 2019. It has been updated.

 Introverts can struggle with the expectations of parenthood when they seem to go against their own basic needs as a person.
 However, these issues, as difficult as they may be, often aren't the most pressing for an introvert.
 Instead, guilt may be the biggest struggle.
 The way an introvert's brain works best goes directly against “good" parenting and culture.
 Introvert parents may question their relevance and worth as a parent, and are at heightened risk of anxiety and depression.

 Being an introvert is a good thing

 Introverts are aware of their own shortcomings—they are more critical of themselves than extraverts, and focus more on mistake than triumphs.
-When extraverts are shaking off a bad day and planning on making the next one extra good, introverts are flagellating themselves and hoping child services don’t show up.
+When extraverts are shaking off a bad day and planning on making the next one extra good, introverts are flagellating themselves and feeling shame or guilt around their actions.

 It's not all gloom though.
 Once they move on from the flagellation, introverts actually have a really good grasp on what's going on, even when it's not exactly great.

 How you can be an awesome mama if you're an introvert

 1. Find some structure